BLloyd97/15more/README.md

 - You'll need to update the paths for your input and output files to match your local setup.
 The paths are on lines 70, 71, and 76
   - Input File Path: This should be the path to your master CSV file containing voter data.
   - Output Folder Path: This should be the path where you want to save the split files and generated tracker file.
+  - tracker_file_path: This should be the path where you want to save the tracking file.

 - You may want to change the number of people per file, which you can do by changing the rows_per_file parameter on line 5.